christianityorigins/website/books/_posts/2024-07-13-new-model-of-civilization.md

 Table of Contents

 Introduction
 Part 1: The Genetic Blueprint
-1 Racial Types and Haplotypes
+1. Racial Types and Haplotypes
 1.1 The Neolithic Farmers (The Worker Caste)
-1.2 The Indo-European Aryans (The Ruling Caste)
-1.3 The Indigenous Hunter-Gatherers (The Substrate)
+1.2 The Indo-European Aryans (The Ruling Caste: Yamnaya, Corded Ware) 1.3 The Indigenous Hunter-Gatherers (The Substrate)
-2 The Genetic Conquest: How R1a/R1b Replaced G2a at the Top
+2. The Genetic Conquest: How R1a/R1b Replaced G2a at the Top
+3. Genetic Time Machine
-3 Case Studies: The Genetic Stratigraphy of Civilization
+4. Case Studies: The Genetic Stratigraphy of Civilization 4.1 The Asii
-4 Timeline\
-4.1 The Swastika\
+4.2 The Italian Genetic War: Etruscans vs. Romans
+4.3 The Flavian Genetic Coup: The Final Takedown
+4.4 The Surviving Bloodlines: Where the Dragon Kings Hide Today
+5. Timeline: The Proto-Indo-European (Aryan) Hegemony 5.1 The Swastika
-5 Key Historical Figures & Their Aliases
+6. Key Historical Figures & Their Aliases
-5.1 The Primordial Patriarch: Ateas the Scythian
+6.1 The Primordial Patriarch: Ateas the Scythian
-5.2 Later Dragon Bloodline Descendants
+6.2 Later Dragon Bloodline Descendants
 Part 2: The Fall of the Dragon Kings
-6 The Demographic Erasure of the Scythian-Aryan Hegemony
-6.1 Plagues and Biological Warfare
+7. The Demographic Erasure of the Scythian-Aryan Hegemony 7.1 Plagues and Biological Warfare
-6.2 The Flavian Coup: The Accountants Take Over (c.
-50 BCE – 300 CE)
-6.3 China: The Han Synthesis and the Tartarian Genocide
-6.4 Ancient India: The Mauryan Mirage
+7.2 The Flavian Coup: The Accountants Take Over (c.
+50 BCE – 300 CE) 7.3 China: The Han Synthesis and the Tartarian Genocide 7.4.
+Ancient India: The Mauryan Mirage
-6.5 The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE)\
-7.5 Where Did The Scythian Aryans Go?
+7.5 The Middle East and North Africa: Invasions and Slave Colonization (250 - 650 CE) 7.7 Where Did The Scythian Aryans Go?
 The Refugia
 Part 3: Rewriting History
-8 How R1a Was Purged from History
+8. How R1a Was Purged from History
 8.1 The Flavian Coup – The Accountants Take Over
-8.1.1 The “First Jewish-Roman War” as a Treasury Seizure
-8.1.2 Izates of Adiabene vs. Vespasian – The Last Dragon King vs. The Banker
+8.1.1 The “First Jewish-Roman War” as a Treasury Seizure 8.1.2 Izates of Adiabene vs. Vespasian – the last Dragon King vs. the banker 8.2 Burning the Server: The End of the Old World
-9 Inventing Ancient Greece
+9. Inventing Ancient Greece
-10 The 'Achaemenid' Empire is the Parthian Empire
+10. The 'Achaemenid' Empire is the Parthian Empire
-11 Fabricating 'Ancient' Egypt
+11. Fabricating 'Ancient' Egypt
-12 Rome: The Phantom Empire on the Tiber
+12. Rome: The Phantom Empire on the Tiber
-13 The Vatican-Medici-Jesuit Forgery (14th - 18th Centuries)
+13. The Vatican-Medici-Jesuit Forgery (14th - 18th centuries)
-14 The Jesuit Operation (16th-18th c.)
+14. The Jesuit Operation (16th-18th c.)
-15 Expanded Notes: Suppressed Histories & New Connections
+15. Expanded Notes: Suppressed Histories & New Connections
-Conclusion

 **Introduction**